lostella/libForBES/README.md

 Simply clone the git repository, or click on this [link](https://github.com/lostella/ForBES/archive/master.zip) to download it as a zip archive and decompress the archive.
-Then move with the MATLAB command line to the directory of ForBES.
-Compile all the *mex*-files required by simply hitting
+Then move with the MATLAB command line to the directory of ForBES, and execute the following command:

 ```
-> make
+> setup_forbes
 ```

+This will compile all the necessary source files and install the directory into MATLAB's path.

 ## How to use it